Setting up with Docker on Linux

 Docker containers can connect to one another in a Docker managed virtual network.
 They can find each other by the container's name or by its IP address.

-We will name our network: opencxl-net.
+We will name our network: opencis-net.

-docker network create opencxl-net
+docker network create opencis-net

 Start Containers

-Stay in the root directory of opencxl
+Stay in the root directory of opencis

 and run: